 Homer is the name traditionally given to the composer of the Iliad and the Odyssey as they have come down to us.
-Scholars are not sure if Homer was a real or legendary singer, or if there were several singers who shared that name.
-Many scholars believe that Homer was a famous rhapsode who lived around 850 B.C.E.-nearly 3,000 years ago.
+Scholars are not sure if Homer was a real singer or a legendary one, or if there were several singers who shared that name.
+Many scholars believe that Homer was a famous rhapsode who lived around 850 BCE-nearly three thousand years ago.
 Like many other famous epic singers, he is said to have been blind.